amoennin/IRCAlert/README.md

 # IRCAlert
-This repo is a work in progress - temporary location to store two files, will be deleted soon.
+This repo is a work in progress - temporary location to store files, will be deleted soon.